abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 ## Task 12: Configure Wait Activity

-Next, we need to wait for 5 minutes/300 seconds if dataflow refresh fails the first time before trying again.
+Next, we need to wait for 5 minutes/300 seconds if the dataflow refresh fails the first time before trying again.
 If the dataflow refresh fails for the second time, we need to wait 15 minutes/900 seconds and try again.
-We are going to use Wait activity and variable varWaitTime to set the wait time.
+We are going to use the Wait activity and variable varWaitTime to set the wait time.

 1. From the top menu, select **Activities -> ellipsis (...) -> Wait**.
 Wait activity is added to the design canvas.